-10 CONTINGENCY
+11 CONTINGENCY

-In prior year, the Association terminated a senior staff member's employment contract.
+In the current year, the Association terminated a new staff member's employment contract during that employee's probation period.
 The former employee filed a lawsuit against the Association due to a disagreement on the severance package that was provided.
 The Association has accrued and included a provision for the settlement of this matter based on its estimate of the probable outcome.